Hard Path Trail

 - Free In Person Boating Safety Class.
 View the current listing of classes and contact the instructor as directed.

 - Home Study Guide.
 Review materials (in the guide) and take a test (in the same guide), all in the comfort of your own home at your own pace (no cost).
 To request the study materials, call 208-514-2426 or complete the online order form.
+Please use the form below to submit your Home Study test.

 - Boat-Ed (fee applies)